 The word “nimble” comes to mind when using these shoes on a variety of trail – from rooty and rocky technical trails to buffed out smooth trails.
 And as a Hoka One One fan, I was happy to know despite their look they still maintained that marshmallow cushioning Hoka One One-lovers know and love.
-There are many great features about this shoe, including their excellent responsiveness and traction.
+There are many great features in this shoe, including their excellent responsiveness and traction.
 Let’s take a closer look at the great and the not-so of the Hoka One One Speed Instinct.

 Out of the box, I immediately notice that the stack height was a lot shorter than most other Hoka One One shoes.
 They are definitely lower to the ground and yet, still had that soft cushioning that you would expect from a Hoka One One shoe.
-The strategic hi-abrasion rubber zones on the outsole is very durable and provides excellent protection.
-The multidirectional lugs provide great grip on a variety of trail, from smooth, buffed out trails to technical, rocky ones.
+The strategic hi-abrasion rubber zones on the outsole are very durable and provide excellent protection.
+The multi-directional lugs provide great grip on a variety of trail, from smooth, buffed out trails to technical, rocky ones.
 Hoka One One utilizes their Meta-Rocker Geometry, which is a rocking chair design of the outsole that guides your foot during the gait cycle, giving you a smooth movement from impact to toe off.
 I have put about 40+ miles into this shoe so far, and the outsole shows no noticeable wear.

 Hoka One One is known for their comfortable midsole, and by looking at this shoe, Hoka One One-lovers might be worried that these shoes do not have that marshmallow soft cushioning